menu

 Occupations and Workforce

-Sodus is a blue-collar town, with 35.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Sodus is generally considered to be a blue-collar town.
+35.86% of the Sodus workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sodus is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Sodus who work in office and administrative support (10.60%), farm management occupations (8.42%), and healthcare suport services (8.32%).

 Setting & Lifestyle